GuillaumeLam/PaCalC/README.md

 Place the processed dataset from [here](https://drive.google.com/drive/folders/1XiyOS47Vvt_JM0cCqc-efDANtExbP9mG?usp=share_link) in the folder `PaCalC/dataset`.
 (To generate the processed dataset, run code from repo [here](https://github.com/Vaibhavshahvr7/Surface-classification-Final).
 The repo, Surface-classification-Final, is set to private.
 Access can be granted by contacting the user Vaibhavshahvr7.)

+## Install

+Python dependencies are located in `requirements.txt`.
+They can be installed with `pip install -r requirements.txt`.
+To get matplotlib plotting in linux, you might need to install additional libraries w/ `sudo apt-get install tcl-dev tk-dev python-tk python3-tk` (for Debian systems).

 ## Running Code

 To run the code: